Taioque12/device_asus_A001D/README.md

 ===========================================

 The Motorola Zenfone Max Shot & Plus M2 (codenamed _"A001D"_) is a mid-range smartphone from Asus.
-It was announced on February 2017.
+It was announced on April 2019.

 Basic   | Spec Sheet
 -------:|:-------------------------